indefinitetree/notes/content/Distributed Algorithms/4 Local Symmetry Breaking.md

 Back tracing all the functions, $f'$ doesn't exist implies $f_A$ doesn't exist which implies that such an algorithm $A$ cannot exist.
 Hence, the lower bound on $3$-coloring directed paths.

 This kind of proof technique where we define a function and then progressively kind of simulate rounds is also called <span style="color:#69b5e9"><em>Round-Elimination Technique</em></span>.
 In a general way, this technique can be viewed as reducing a $t$-round algorithm solving a problem $\Pi$ to a $t-1$ round algorithm solving a problem $\Pi'$ that could be then used to solve the original problem.
 In this case, the problem description stayed same, but in some problems, the problem description along with other properties might blow up exponentially.
-There is a tool called [[#^round|Round Eliminator]] which automatically does this round-elimination.
+There is a tool called Round Eliminator which automatically does this round-elimination.

 Also, note that this lower bound proof uses <span style="color:#69b5e9"><em>stronger and general claims</em></span> which implies that locality in some sense is a strong property regardless of the graph's whole topology.

 ---
+### <span style="color:#8bd952">3-coloring on rooted trees:</span>

 A similar algorithm can be applied for rooted trees as well.
 Follow the same strategy, but instead each node comparing its color with its <span style="color:#69b5e9"><em>parent</em></span> instead of its <span style="color:#69b5e9"><em>successor</em></span>.
 By this way, we can maintain the legality each round.
 We can view this algorithm on rooted trees working on each disjoint path on the tree separately from a node.

+Once the color reduce is done, we can convert the $6$-coloring to $3$-coloring by the <span style="color:#69b5e9"><em>shift-down</em></span> technique.
+Each node adopts the color of its parent.
+The root chooses any color different from its current.
+This ensures legality and additionally, for each node, now its neighbors will be using at most two colors.

+Using <span style="color:#69b5e9"><em>shift-down</em></span> we can eliminate the colors $4 , 5 , 6$ with each color being eliminated in two rounds.
+Let's say we need to eliminate color $4$.
+Once the <span style="color:#69b5e9"><em>shift-down</em></span> is done, the nodes with color $4$ can freely choose any one color from $1 , 2 , 3$ since its neighbors use at most two colors.
+We can repeat this for colors $5$ and $6$ as well to get the $3$-coloring.
 ### $\Delta + 1$ <span style="color:#8bd952">coloring on bounded degree graphs:</span>

 Lets now see a coloring algorithm for a general bounded degree graph along the lines of the algorithm we saw previously.